ddellagiacoma/webarch-2016-assignment-7/README.md

 Now, connecting to the address **http://localhost:8081/BookStoreWeb/** it is possible to navigate into the website.

-The following table shows the websites:
+The following table shows the website:

 ![image](https://cloud.githubusercontent.com/assets/24565161/21272075/fcd59a56-c3bd-11e6-9438-067a0ebaed32.png)